jdnyzio/DAND_nodes/Problem Sets/Lesson_1/2_welcome_to_sqlite.md

 * Getting started using your first local database.
 * Learning a few basic commands and running some local queries.

-We'll going to take a look at the Chinook database which you can go downloaded from the Downloadables section of this course.
+We'll going to take a look at the Chinook database which you can get from the Downloadables section of this course.

-The Chinook database represents a digital media store, including tables for artists, albums, media tracks, invoices and customers.
+The Chinook database represents a digital media store, including tables for
+* artists
+* albums
+* media tracks
+* invoices
+* customers.

 You'll be getting very familiar with this database as we continue through the course.